Georgia GOP Rep. Rob Woodall says he won’t run in 2020

-LAWRENCEVILLE, Ga.
-(AP) — A Republican congressman from Georgia says he won’t seek re-election after barely hanging onto his suburban Atlanta seat in the 2018 midterms.
+A Georgia Republican congressman who barely escaped defeat last year in a suburban Atlanta seat once considered safe for GOP candidates said Thursday he won’t seek re-election in 2020.

-Rep. Rob Woodall said in a statement Thursday he plans to finish his two-year term.
-He said he wanted to announce his exit “as early as possible to ensure that quality conservative candidates have time to prepare for a vigorous campaign.”
+Rep. Rob Woodall of Lawrenceville said he plans to serve the remainder of his two-year term, but decided to announce his exit as early as possible “to ensure that quality conservative candidates have time to prepare for a vigorous campaign in 2020.”

-Woodall escaped a near defeat in November, edging Democratic college professor Carolyn Bourdeaux by fewer than 450 votes.
-The 7th District seat Woodall has held since 2011 was once considered safe for Republicans.
-But suburban voters disaffected with President Donald Trump revolted against GOP incumbents across the U.S. last fall.
+“I have realized over this past year of change_both in politics and in my family_that the time has come for me to pass the baton and move to the next chapter,” Woodall said in a statement.

-Bourdeaux’s campaign spokesman, Jake Best, said she plans to run for Woodall’s open seat in 2020.
+Woodall’s 7th District was one of two Georgia congressional seats targeted in the 2018 midterms by Democrats, who wagered that shifting demographics and voters disaffected with President Donald Trump offered a chance to pick up House seats long dominated by the GOP.

 Most Read Nation & World Stories